-With years of expertise creating beautiful tennis courts for homes, sports centres and schools, Sovereign Sports has plenty of experience not only in building the surface, but also in spraying the markings.
-Many people enjoy tennis but don’t actually understand the court markings particularly well – specifically they may not understand the difference between a court during a singles or doubles match.
+With years of expertise in creating beautiful tennis courts for homes, sports centres and schools, Sovereign Sports has plenty of experience not only in building the surface but also in spraying the markings.
+Many people enjoy tennis but don’t actually understand the court markings particularly well – specifically, they may not understand the difference between a court during a singles or doubles match.

 With doubles, players serve the same way – having to serve into the service boxes – but players can then hit into any space within the baseline and the doubles side-line.
 So, while the overall size of the court is larger for doubles, players have to play within the same serving restrictions as in singles tennis.

 Your court can of course be painted only for singles competition, but this is very rare as most owners prefer to have the option for both.